-journalist, writer & broadcaster; presenter, FutureProofing; author, Big Data: does size matter?
+journalist, writer and broadcaster; presenter, FutureProofing; author, Big Data: does size matter?

-Timandra is a regular on BBC Radio 4, writing and presenting FutureProofing, a series looking at the social impact of new big ideas, and documentaries such as Data, Data Everywhere and Personality Politics.
-She was resident reporter on social psychology series The Human Zoo.
+Timandra is a regular on BBC Radio 4, writing and presenting How To Disagree, a beginner’s guide to having better arguments and FutureProofing, a series looking at the social impact of new big ideas.
+She also presents documentaries such as Data, Data Everywhere and Personality Politics, and was resident reporter on social psychology series The Human Zoo.

+Her book Big Data: does size matter? was published by Bloomsbury Sigma in June 2016.
 As well as data, she speaks and writes on AI, robotics and other topics around our relationship with science and technology.
-Timandra chairs events with a variety of partners, including Cheltenham Science Festival, the British Council, the Royal Society, the RSA and the Wellcome Collection as well as a robotics conference in Moscow.
-Her book Big Data: does size matter? was published by Bloomsbury Sigma in June 2016.
+Timandra chairs events with a variety of partners, including Cheltenham Science Festival, the British Council, the Royal Society, the RSA, NESTA and the Wellcome Collection as well as a robotics conference in Moscow.

-Timandra is a visiting fellow in the University of Winchester Centre for Information Rights and holds a BSc (Hons) degree in mathematics and statistics.
+Timandra is a visiting fellow in the University of Winchester Centre for Information Rights.